Certifications & Specialized Training

 Cognitive Behavioral Therapy (CBT)

-As a Diplomate of the Academy of Cognitive Therapy, I am internationally certified to provide Cognitive Behavioral Therapy (CBT), also commonly referred to as Cognitive Therapy.
+As a Diplomate of the Academy of Cognitive and Behavioral Therapies, I am internationally certified to provide Cognitive Behavioral Therapy (CBT).
 CBT has been scientifically tested and found to be effective in over three hundred clinical trials for many different disorders.
 CBT is based on the idea that the way an individual thinks and feels affects the way he or she behaves.
 The focus is on problem solving, and the goal is to change clients' thought patterns in order to change their responses to difficult situations.

 Trauma-Focused Cognitive Behavioral Therapy (TF-CBT)